Last Updated on August 30, 2023 by Matt Musico

 Joe Carter will have the pleasure of being best remembered for his World Series-winning home run that ended the 1993 Fall Classic.
 He was also pretty good for the Blue Jays beyond that small set of games, though.

 Carter didn’t arrive in Toronto until 1991, which was his age-31 season.
 He stayed with the organization through 1997 and never finished a year with fewer than 20 homers.
-This included four 30-plus homer performances, including his first three years from 1991 through 1993.
+This included four 30-plus homer performances.
+He did that in each of his first three years with the club from 1991 through 1993.

 An average year from Carter during that three-year span included a .264/.318/.497 line with 33 home runs, 35 doubles, 116 RBI, and 93 runs scored.